 If you notice in our reference image, we have a wooden deck around a swimming pool.
 For all practical purposes, that deck is a single face.
 So when we go to render it, we are going to get a big doughnut shape with nothing but wasted space in the middle.
 So now what?
 Maybe you've already guessed at the solution, break the face into separate pieces!
 And that will work, sort of.
 The problem is that, in order to be most efficient, RTT combines faces into a single set of faces wherever possible.
 So when you break up the deck into pieces, RTT will just put them back together!
-You could render each pieces separately, but that is terribly inefficient and adds overhead to SketchUp.
-The good news is that you can turn off RTT's default behavior of combinding faces.
+You could render each piece separately, but that is inefficient and adds overhead to SketchUp.
+The good news is that you can turn off RTT's default behavior of combining faces.
 Normally, you would not want to do that, but sometimes it's most efficient to keep faces separate.

 That's all it takes.
 Just don't forget to re-check the option afterward!

 It's unlikely that we will all become experts at guessing how different faces can be put together.
 This is why we have added a Warning that will popup when your selected faces will result in a poor render.
 You may see a warning about a "High Aspect Ratio".
 This means you have some very long skinny faces that may reduce the quality of your other faces (see the section below).
 You may also see a warning about a poor "Packing Ratio".
 This means your faces don't fit together very well and there is a lot of wasted space.
 You don't have to stop when you see these warnings, but be aware that you may need to take action to get better, more efficient results.